Vlad-Andr/taxi-service/README.md

   - Presentation - for viewing result;

 # Technologies that was used:
-DAO and Service layers: Java, JDBC, Servlets, Reflection API following by SOLID rules
+DAO and Service layers: Java, JDBC, Servlets, Reflection API(custom annotations and injector) following by SOLID rules

 Presentation layer: JSP, JSTL, HTML, CSS